 As you work out the bugs and as the system you’ve built chugs along, it’s likely the search experience you’re offering will be subpar, meaning dissatisfied customers and the need to win them back once your search engine is running at an acceptable level.

-In short, here are seven things you need to know before building your own search engine:
+In short, here's everything you need to know before building your own search engine:

 Manually Building a Search Engine’s Brain Takes Time

 The way to think about building your own site search engine is by thinking about what you get with out-of-the-box solutions.
 Sure, Solr is scalable right off the shelf.
 It’s also a proven performer.

 But think about search and what it takes to power the kind of results that are relevant and personalized down to the one-to-one level.
 Reaching that optimal level of customer experience requires:

 Vast amounts of data

 A cloud-based infrastructure that is customized for your particular search system